pointfreeco/vapor-routing/README.md

 Notice that handling the `.userBook` case is entirely focused on just the logic for the endpoint, not parsing and validating the parameters in the URL.

-With that done you can now easily generate URLs to any part of your website usinge a type safe, concise API.
+With that done you can now easily generate URLs to any part of your website using a type safe, concise API.
 For example, generating the list of book links now looks like this:

 ```swift
 Node.ul(